nodefluent/kafka-streams/README.md

 # kafka-streams

-[kafka-streams](http://docs.confluent.io/3.0.0/streams) :octopus: equivalent for nodejs :turtle: :rocket:

-build on super fast :fire: observables using [most.js](https://github.com/cujojs/most) :metal:

-ships with [sinek](https://github.com/krystianity/node-sinek) :pray: for backpressure

-overwriteable local-storage solution allows for any kind of ETL datastore e.g. RocksDB, Redis, Postgres..

-async (Promises) and sync stream operators e.g. `stream$.map()` or `stream$.asyncMap()`

-super easy API :trollface:
+  [kafka-streams](http://docs.confluent.io/3.0.0/streams) :octopus: equivalent for nodejs :turtle: :rocket: build on super fast :fire: observables using [most.js](https://github.com/cujojs/most) :metal: ships with [sinek](https://github.com/krystianity/node-sinek) :pray: for backpressure overwriteable local-storage solution allows for any kind of datastore e.g. RocksDB, Redis, Postgres.. async (Promises) and sync stream operators e.g. `stream$.map()` or `stream$.asyncMap()` super easy API :goberserk: your kafka broker should be version `>= 0.9.x` the lib is based on `sinek`, which is based on node-kafka's `ConsumerGroups` therefore it still requires a zookeeper connection (dont worry, your offset will be stored in the kafka broker)

 ## Aim of this Library

-- this is not a 1:1 port of the official Java kafka-streams
+- this is not a 1:1 port of the official JAVA kafka-streams
-- the goal of this project is to give at least the same options to a nodejs developer that kafka-streams currently gives a JVM dev
+- the goal of this project is to give at least the same options to a nodejs developer that kafka-streams provides for JVM developers
 - stream-state processing, table representation, joins, aggregate etc.
 I am aiming for the easiest api access possible checkout the [word count example](https://github.com/krystianity/kafka-streams/blob/master/examples/wordCount.js)